BUSHIZO TV "Ken-arai" Secret Technique #07 Explaining how to repair the edge of a kendo mask!

 --What are cashews?

-I think it's cashew from Tsuyuki Cashew Nuts.
-It's that oil.
+露木 I think it's cashew nuts.
+It's cashew oil.
 Apply this to the edges of the pan.
 The red part is on the inside.
 The black part is black cashew.

 ──Why do you apply it here after washing?

-This is one of the Tsuyuki menus.
+露木 This is one of the options.
 It's a variation of dyeing, and the edges are also painted.
 It's optional.

 As I said earlier, if the edges are peeling, moisture will get in and cause damage, which is the biggest problem.
 I think it will last longer if you keep the edges strong.